Injectivity of Gabor phase retrieval from lattice measurements: Preliminaries

 and $\Lambda = b^{-1}\Z$ is a uniqueness set for $PW_b^2(\R)$.
 Clearly, if $f \in PW_b^2(\R)$ then it follows from the representation

-that a set of real numbers $\Lambda = (\lambda_n)_n$ is a uniqueness set for $PW_b^2(\R)$ if and only if the complex exponentials
+that a set of real numbers $\Lambda \subseteq \R$ is a uniqueness set for $PW_b^2(\R)$ if and only if the complex exponentials

-are complete in $L^2[-b/2,b/2]$.
-Determining which assumptions on $\Lambda$ imply completeness of $\mathcal{E}_\Lambda$ is commonly known as the completeness problem of complex exponentials.
-Equivalently, one could ask to establish a formula for the radius of completeness of $\Lambda$ which is defined to be
+are complete in $L^2[-\tfrac{b}{2},\tfrac{b}{2}]$.
+Determining assumptions on $\Lambda$ which imply completeness of $\mathcal{E}_\Lambda$ is commonly known as the completeness problem of complex exponentials.
+In this context, a quantity of interest is the radius of completeness of $\Lambda$ which is defined by

-A solution to this problem is a consequence of a deep theory of Beurling and Malliavin \cite{beurling1962, beurling1967}.
-To state the relevant result, we start by defining the so-called effective Beurling Malliavin density.
+A formula for the radius of completeness in terms of a suitable density was derived by Beurling and Malliavin \cite{beurling1962, beurling1967}.
+To state the corresponding theorem, we start by defining the so-called effective Beurling-Malliavin density.
 Several equivalent definitions of this density are known.
-We follow the approach given in Chapter 5 of the book by Poltoratski \cite{Poltoratski}.
+We follow the approach given in \cite[Chapter 5]{Poltoratski}.
+For an interval $I \subseteq \R$ denote by $|I|$ its length and by $\mathrm{dist}(0,I)$ its distance to the origin.
+A sequence $\{ I_n : n \in \Z \}$ of disjoint intervals on $\R$ is called \emph{long} if